-Paul Pascot, the book's adapter and director, is Panayotis Pascot 's brother.
-A project that resounds like a family project, in which Paul Pascot should bring as much emotion as his brother does to his novel.
-On stage, you'll find Vassili Schneider, a revelation in The Count of Monte Cristo, as well as actor Yann Pradal.
-La prochaine fois tu mordras la poussière, Paul Pascot 's adaptation of Panayotis Pascot's book, will be at Théâtre Antoine in May 2025!
+Paul Pascot, the adaptor and director of the play, is the brother of Panayotis Pascot.
+The project feels very much like a family affair, with Paul aiming to infuse as much emotion into the stage adaptation as his brother did in his novel.
+On stage, you'll see Vassili Schneider, a rising star recently celebrated for his role in the Count of Monte Cristo, as well as Yann Pradal.
+The next time you’ll taste dust, the play adaptation of Panayotis Pascot’s book by Paul Pascot, will premiere at the Théâtre Montparnasse in April 2026!

 Our review:

-Vassily Schneider is brilliant and touching in this self-fictionalized tale that plays with our emotions.
-Although the play is almost a one-man show, Yann Pradal gives a brilliant performance and, above all, moves us to tears with the contrary feelings he tries to convey to his son.
-The play may run a little long, but this is quickly erased by the dynamic, colorful and, once again, touching staging.
-Without spoiling the staging, you should know that you won't necessarily have the same experience depending on where you sit in the theater.
+Vassily Schneider delivers a brilliant and touching performance in this semi-autobiographical story that plays with our emotions.
+Although the show feels almost like a one-man show, Yann Pradal provides a stellar counterpoint, and, most importantly, moves us to tears with the conflicting feelings he tries to convey to his son.
+The play might have a few slow moments, but they are quickly overshadowed by a lively, colorful, and again, deeply emotional production.
+Without revealing too much about the staging, it's worth noting that your experience may vary depending on where you sit in the theater.

-Whether you've read Panayotis Pascot 's book or not, this is a play to discover.
-Beyond the text, which can be superficial at times, we are captivated and fascinated by Paul Pascot 's direction and Vassily Schneider 's acting.
-It's easy to see why the play appeals to a young audience, and we hope it won't stop there!
+Whether you've read Panayotis Pascot's book or not, this play is a must-see.
+Beyond the somewhat superficial moments in the text, we're captivated and fascinated by Paul Pascot's direction and by Vassily Schneider's compelling performance.
+It's clear why the play resonates with young audiences, and we hope this momentum continues!

 Panayotis Pascot: everything you need to know about his new show - our review